City Form of Government

 - Organizing staff and directing personnel actions

-- Ensuring federal and state laws are complied with in regard to health and safety
+- Ensuring federal and state laws are complied with regarding health and safety

 - Developing a strategic plan to enhance the quality of life for city residents